 Consider: the Earth’s average temperature has already risen 0.8°C since the 19th century.
-And if you look at the current rapid rise in global greenhouse-gas emissions, we’ll likely put enough carbon in the atmosphere to surpass the 2°C limit by mid-century — and go past the 4°C limit by century's end.
+And if you look at the current rapid rise in global greenhouse-gas emissions, we’ll likely put enough carbon in the atmosphere by mid-century to surpass the 2°C limit — and go past the 4°C limit by century's end.
 That’s well above anything once deemed "dangerous."
 Getting back on track for 2°C would, at this point, entail the sort of drastic emissions cuts usually associated with economic calamities, like the collapse of the Soviet Union or the 2008 financial crisis.
 And we’d have to repeat those cuts for decades.

 The climate community has been slow to concede defeat.
 Back in 2007, the UN's Intergovernmental Panel on Climate Change published a report noting that the world could stay below 2°C — but only if we started cutting emissions immediately.
 The years passed, countries did little, and emissions kept rising.
 So, just this month, the IPCC put out a new report saying, OK, not great, but we can still stay under 2°C. We just need to act more drastically and figure out some way to pull carbon dioxide back out of the atmosphere.
 (Never mind that we still don’t have the technology to do the latter.)

 Predicted temperature increases under various emissions scenarios: